dvriv/tvserieslist-app/README.md

 # tvserieslist-app
-Create a list with your favorite TV series and share them with your friends (Client App)
+Create a list with your favorite TV series and share them with your friends (Web Client App)

+## Project
+This is the Web Client App for this project: https://github.com/dvriv/tvserieslist